aresio/surF/README.md

 If you find surF useful for your research, please cite our work as follows:

-Manzoni L., Papetti D.M., Cazzaniga P., Spolaor S., Mauri G., Besozzi D., and Nobile M.S.: Surfing on Fitness Landscapes: FST-PSO Powered by Fourier Surrogate Modeling (under revision)
+Manzoni L., Papetti D.M., Cazzaniga P., Spolaor S., Mauri G., Besozzi D., Nobile M.S.: Surfing on fitness landscapes: a boost on optimization by Fourier surrogate modeling, Entropy, 22(3):285, 2020

 ## Additional information